deepsense-ai/seahorse/docs/operations/write_dataframe.md

 <a target="_blank" href="https://en.wikipedia.org/wiki/JSON">JSON</a>
 file format does not preserve column order.

+`Null` values in JSON are omitted.
+This might result in schema mismatch if all values in particular column are `null` (that column will be omitted in output JSON file).

 Timestamp columns are converted to string columns (values of that columns are converted to its string representations by Apache Spark).